The Difference Between Misdemeanors and Felonies in Virginia

 If a defendant is convicted of a misdemeanor in General District Court, they have the right to appeal the case to the Circuit Court.

 The appeal is a trial de novo, which is Latin for new.
-A defendant gets a second, brand new trial, as if the first one never even occurred in the first place.
+A defendant gets a second, brand new trial, as if the first one never even occurred.
 So in Virginia, for misdemeanors, a defendant gets two bites at the apple.
 However, your attorney will seek to have your charge dismissed or favorably resolved in the General District Court to avoid having to exercise the appeal right.

 Examples to Illustrate the Process